 User Review( vote)

-- Did they do their stats correctly?
+- Did the researcher do their stats correctly?

-So, remember it’s OK to be skeptical of data.
+The video is only 15 minutes.
+When you’re done I hope you’ll appreciate that it’s OK to be skeptical of data.
 Ask questions and dig deeper.